-- 114. The Code of Conduct states that "In investigating and adjudicating allegations of non-compliance with this Code, the Commissioner, the Sub-Committee on Lords' Conduct and the Committee for Privileges and Conduct shall act in accordance with the principles of natural justice and fairness". - 115.
-Proceedings are not adversarial, but inquisitorial in character.
-The Commissioner is an independent and impartial investigator, appointed by the House, whose task is to establish the facts of a case and report these, along with his conclusions as to whether or not there has been a breach of the Code, to the Sub-Committee on Lords' Conduct.
+114. The Code of Conduct states that "In investigating and adjudicating allegations of non-compliance with this Code, the Commissioner, the Sub-Committee on Lords' Conduct and the Committee for Privileges and Conduct shall act in accordance with the principles of natural justice and fairness".

+115. Proceedings are not adversarial, but inquisitorial in character.
+The Commissioner is an independent and impartial investigator, appointed by the House, whose task is to establish the facts of a case.
+He reports these, along with his conclusions as to whether or not there has been a breach of the Code, either to the Sub-Committee on Lords' Conduct (in cases where he has upheld a complaint but no remedial action has been agreed with the Member concerned) or direct to the Committee for Privileges and Conduct (in cases where he has dismissed a complaint or where remedial action has been agreed).

-- 116. The Member has a right of appeal from the Commissioner and Sub-Committee, first to the Committee for Privileges and Conduct and then to the House.
-The complainant has no right of appeal. - 117.
-Members are expected to co-operate with any investigation into their conduct.
+116. The Member has a right of appeal from the Commissioner and Sub-Committee, first to the Committee for Privileges and Conduct and then to the House.
+The complainant has no right of appeal.

+117. Members are expected to co-operate with any investigation into their conduct.
 They should supply written evidence as requested, and in their own name.
 Letters sent on their behalf by legal advisers or others will be disregarded.
 They may be accompanied to any meeting by a colleague, friend or legal adviser, but every effort is made to keep proceedings informal, and there is no expectation that they should be so accompanied.
-If they choose to bring a colleague, friend or adviser, they are free to consult him or her off the record, but will be expected to answer for themselves (and not through the friend or adviser) any question put to them. - 118.
-The complainant has no formal locus once an investigation is under way: he has no right to be called as a witness, though he is expected to co-operate with any investigation and to supply all the evidence in his possession when asked to do so.
-Nor do Members accused of misconduct have any entitlement to cross-examine complainants, though they are given an opportunity to review and, if they so wish, challenge the factual basis of any evidence supplied by complainants or others. - 119.
-The civil standard of proof is adopted at all stages in the enforcement process, not only by the Commissioner, but by the Sub-Committee on Lords' Conduct and the Committee for Privileges and Conduct.
+If they choose to bring a colleague, friend or adviser, they are free to consult him or her off the record, but will be expected to answer for themselves (and not through the friend or adviser) any question put to them.

+118. The complainant has no formal locus once an investigation is under way: he has no right to be called as a witness, though he is expected to co-operate with any investigation and to supply all the evidence in his possession when asked to do so.
+Nor do Members accused of misconduct have any entitlement to cross-examine complainants, though they are given an opportunity to review and, if they so wish, challenge the factual basis of any evidence supplied by complainants or others.

+119. The civil standard of proof is adopted at all stages in the enforcement process, not only by the Commissioner, but by the Sub-Committee on Lords' Conduct and the Committee for Privileges and Conduct.
 Thus, in order to find against a Member, the Commissioner will require at least that the allegation is proved on the balance of probabilities.